 Dave currently serves as the Executive Director of the Woodlands Development Group, a Community Development Corporation serving three counties in the rural mountains of north central West Virginia.
 In this capacity he manages programs related to community planning, housing construction, neighborhood and downtown revitalization, and small business lending and support.
 Dave also brings a wealth of experience in nonprofit organizational development, strategic planning, land use planning, and water resource protection.
 Dave is a graduate of Kenyon College with a B.A. in English.
 He is a Certified Planner, and has completed several continuing education courses in sustainable and land use planning, negotiation strategies, and research methodologies.

 Calvert is a long-time board member and former president of the West Virginia Land Trust.
-She also serves on the boards of the West Virginia Outdoor Heritage Conservation Fund and Appalachian Mountain Advocates, on the Mideast Regional Council of the National Parks Conservation Association, and the Dean’s Council of the Yale School of Forestry and Environmental Studies.
+She also serves on the board of the Appalachian Mountain Advocates, on the Mideast Regional Council of the National Parks Conservation Association, and the Dean’s Council of the Yale School of Forestry and Environmental Studies.
 She is a former board member of NatureServe and the West Virginia Rivers Coalition, former chairman of Sunrise Museums, and former Conservation Chairman of the Garden Club of America.
 She enjoys sports, hiking, birding, travel and reading.
 She is the mother of four daughters and one son.

 Ted is a Wheeling, WV native.
 Upon graduation from Yale University, Ted and his wife Calvert moved to Charleston where they raised their five children.
 As the Co-CEO for Stone and Thomas Department Store, and as a member of Charleston City Council and board member of Charleston Renaissance Corporation, Ted was at the forefront of efforts to revitalize downtown Charleston.
 In his retirement years, he continues to work tirelessly to promote land conservation and environmental causes.
-He has served on numerous boards and committees, including but not limited to The Mountain Institute, The Nature Conservancy, National Parks Conservation Association, Yale University School of Forestry and Environmental Studies, Sunrise Museum, The Clay Center, and United Way.
+He has served on numerous boards and committees, including but not limited to the West Virginia Outdoor Heritage Conservation Fund, The Mountain Institute, The Nature Conservancy, National Parks Conservation Association, Yale University School of Forestry and Environmental Studies, Sunrise Museum, The Clay Center, and United Way.
 He enjoys hiking, birding, skiing and snowshoeing.
 In his spare time, he and Calvert travel extensively having visited all seven continents at least twice.

 Chap is a Senior Manager at Arnett Carbis Toothman PLLC and one of the WVLT’s founding board members, serving terms as the organization’s President and Treasurer.
 He now chairs the organization’s Land Protection Committee.
 He is a Certified Public Accountant in West Virginia, a Certified Regulatory Compliance Manager, and a Certified Treasury Professional.
 He earned a B.S.B.A. in Accounting cum laude from West Virginia University and an M.B.A. from the University of Charleston.